-To achieve this goal, the DPP needs to be available with easy and free access, DPP data is accessed and understood by consumers, and DPP data provided is relevant to their purchasing making process.
+To achieve the goal of facilitating sustainable choices by consumers, the DPP needs to be easily accessible and free of charge as well as understood by consumers DPP data provided to customers should be relevant to their purchasing decisions and product usage.

-- Collect and integrate data, that is reliable and up-to-date, for their DPP - Issue DPPs that, at the minimum, meet DPP data and system requirements - Ensure DPP data is easily accessible for their consumers - Maintain and update DPP data as required or needed - Beyond what is mandated by regulations, REOs should understand their consumers to decide if DPP mandated data is sufficient to support their consumers to make sustainable choices - Support / educate consumers on the benefits of DPP - Consider measures to support customers to maintain product circularity such as repair services and end-of-life collection.
+- Collect and integrate data, that is reliable and up-to-date, for their DPP - Issue DPPs that, at the minimum, meet DPP data and system requirements - Maintain and update DPP data as required or needed, pursuant to the delegated acts - Beyond what is mandated by regulations, REOs should understand their consumers to decide if DPP mandated data is sufficient to support their consumers to make sustainable choices - Support / educate consumers on the benefits of considering DPP data in their decision-making process - Consider measures to support customers to maintain product circularity such as repair services and end-of-life collection.
 While this is not directly related to DPP implementation, it has become apparent that DPP data availability does not automatically translate into sustainable consumption or circularity without support actions such as new services and business processes.